Skip to content

 How to port your current number to OpenPhone

-1. Sign up for an OpenPhone account.
+1. Sign up for an OpenPhone account and try a free seven-day trial.

 VoIP number porting: Things to keep in mind